 Most braking departments around the world use the VBOX 3i 100 Hz GPS data logger for measuring braking distance, along with a VBOX IMU, to counteract the lever arm effect for speed triggered measurements, or in areas of low GPS visibility.
 The VBOX 3i measures braking distances to within ±1.8 cm accuracy, which is why it quickly became the industry standard data logger of choice.

-The cost-effective 20 Hz VBOX IISX GPS data logger can also be used for braking measurements, and offers braking distance accuracy to within ±10 cm.
+The more cost-effective VBOX II and VBOX Touch GPS data loggers can also be used for braking measurements.
+The 20 Hz VBOX IISX offers braking distance accuracy to within ±10 cm, whilst the VBOX Touch is accurate to 20 cm and VBOX Touch RTK to within 5 cm.

 VBOX systems are suitable for the following test scenarios: